Comparing Fractions Calculator

-The first way to compare fractions is to convert them to a decimal valie.
+The first way to compare fractions is to convert them to a decimal value.
 Simply divide the numerator of each fraction by the denominator, then compare the decimal values.

 Method Two: Compare Fractions By Finding the Common Denominator

-Another way to compare fractions is to rewrite all of the fractions to equivalent fractions with the same denominator.
+Another way to compare fractions is to rewrite all the fractions to equivalent fractions with the same denominator.
 To do this, find the greatest common denominator, then make the denominators of each fraction equal.

 Start by finding the lowest common denominator, which is often referred to as the least common denominator.
 This is the smallest number that each denominator divides equally into.
 If you’re not sure how to do this, our lowest common denominator calculator will help you find it.